rust-lang/rust/src/doc/rustc-dev-guide/src/solve/trait-solving.md

 We also have to be careful with relying on equality of regions in the trait solver.
 This is fine for codegen, as we treat all erased regions are equal.
-We can however loose equality information from HIR to MIR typeck.
+We can however lose equality information from HIR to MIR typeck.

 ### 7. Removing ambiguity makes strictly more things compile